-Internet-based learning at Ferris focuses on unique career-oriented programs for industry, manufacturing, technology and health care fields.
+Internet-based learning at Ferris focuses on unique career-oriented programs for industry, manufacturing, technology, and health care fields.
 The future of business, industry and health care in Michigan depends upon the expansion of education-delivery options to everyone, independent of time and place.
 Online education efforts at Ferris are currently distributed across the University, which dilutes their impact and increases cost.
 The Center for Virtual Learning will bring the development of new programs and support for existing efforts in one place, helping to meet these critical and growing needs.
 Ferris' online programs help place-bound individuals prepare for a new career or career enhancement while they continue to work without relocation.

 There is considerable demand for graduates in the Digital Media, Information Security and Intelligence, and Career and Technical Education fields.
-Ferris State University is an institution where traditionally over 90 percent of its students find employment upon graduation.
+Ferris State University is an institution where traditionally over 95 percent of its students find employment upon graduation and 89 percent of graduates find employment in their field of study.
 Support for the growth of these programs will help fuel the continued economic success in Michigan.